Screencastify is a simple video screen capture software for Chrome.

 On installation, you'll be warned that the permissions Screeencastify requests, allowing it to:

-Triggered by the desktopCapture API, this only covers desktop recording (not tab recording) so far and only on the Chrome Beta or Dev channels.
+Triggered by the desktopCapture API, this only covers desktop recording (not tab recording).

 If you want to dive deep, take a look at the official extension API documentation (http://goo.gl/8eerN5) that explains how API permissions map to install-time warnings.